-- I can schedule time for my to-do list in a very visual manner that lets me actually follow the time I spend for each task
+- I can schedule time for my to-do list in a very visual manner that lets me actually follow the time I spend on each task

 - I can move tasks from day to day, without forgetting a thing

-- Instead of writing a task on my to-do list, I can schedule it for the future, either it’s a day or a month – without forgetting about it!
+- Instead of writing a task on my to-do list, I can schedule it for the future, either it’s a day or a month from now – without forgetting about it!

 - I love the option to color each task so that I can keep color-code my calendar and see what I’m spending the most time for, etc.